South Africa

 Green at the end of the rainbow?

 South Africa’s creaking infrastructure also belies the country’s status as an upper middle-income nation.
 Its energy system is outdated, mismanaged and heavily dependent on coal; load-shedding and blackouts are endemic.
-Water shortages are intensifying, with Cape Town making international headlines in 2018 when it came perilously close to running out of water altogether.
+Water shortages are intensifying, with Cape Town making international headlines in 2018 when it came close to running out of water entirely.

 The government has made faltering steps towards a greener economy, with a 2011 National Strategy for Sustainable Development and the 2019 introduction of a much-delayed carbon tax.
 But overall commitment to sustainable economic reform is tentative at best: the 2011 NSSD expired in 2015 and has not been replaced, and despite world-class solar energy resources, South Africa has been agonisingly slow in weaning itself off domestic coal for energy use.

-Indeed, South Africa’s coal sector is an excellent example of the dangers of propping up the brown economy for too long – and being left with stranded assets.
+But South Africa’s coal sector remains an excellent example of the dangers of propping up the brown economy for too long and being left with stranded assets.
 As the world’s 4th largest exporter, coal has always been a huge source of government revenue.
 But with global demand collapsing, especially in South Africa’s key markets of South Korea, China and India, and local utilities also planning to cut their coal capacity, the government now must manage the decline of a major employer while simultaneously coping with declining export income.

 Policy Scores